 It is hard work to be okay for other people all the time, just to make them comfortable.

-This doesn’t mean I am bitter or angry ( okay I admit #2 is a little bit of an angry statement).
+This doesn’t mean I am bitter or angry ( okay, I admit that #2 is a little bit of an angry statement).
 No, the opposite is true.
 I am honored to have had such a wonderful mother.
 My mother is the most brilliant person I know.
-She is not physically here but she lives in my heart, in my siblings’ eyes and most importantly in her granddaughters' smile.
-I have learned some amazing lesson from my mother.
+She is not physically here, but she lives in my heart, in my siblings’ eyes, and, most importantly, in her granddaughters' smiles.
+I have learned some amazing lessons from my mother.
 Here are some things I would like to share.

 No moment with other people should be taken for granted.